devaneereid/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions is used as an extra database to store information about a client in the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It hashes the passwords, so it allows us to store them and they remain secure.

 - [ ] What does bcrypt do to slow down attackers?

+    It's a password hashing function that aims to be make it harder for an attacker to reverse the hashes in passwords.

 - [ ] What are the three parts of the JSON Web Token?

+    - Header , Payload , Signature

 ## Minimum Viable Product